AdobeDocs/analytics.en/help/analyze/analysis-workspace/visualizations/c-flow/create-flow.md

    For example, let's assume that you want to trace everything that leads up to a checkout event.
 You would drag a checkout-related dimension or metric (such as [!UICONTROL Order exists]) into the **[!UICONTROL Ends with]** drop zone.

-1. If you choose a metric, you also need to provide a [!UICONTROL Pathing Dimension], as shown here.
-The default is Page.
+1. If you choose a metric, you also need to provide a [!UICONTROL Pathing Dimension], as shown here, that you will use to build the path.
+The default is [!UICONTROL Page].

    ![pathing dimension](assets/pathing-dim.png)